-You might not be aware that interest income on saving accounts is not taxable up to 10,000 Rupees.
-If you earned 15,000 as interest from all your savings accounts (sum up interest from all your bank saving accounts), then you have to pay tax only on 5000 rupees.
+For example, in the last financial year, you earned Rs.
+15,000 as interest from all your savings accounts (you need to add up interest received on all your bank saving accounts), then you need to pay tax only on Rs.
+5,000.

 #2.
 Interest Income on NRE Account

-Indian Government is very friendly to NRIs.
-Someone with NRE account doesn’t have to pay tax on interest income on saving or fixed deposits.
+Indian Government provides tax incentives to attract investments from NRIs.
+Individuals with deposits in an NRE account don’t have to pay tax on interest income earned on these deposits.

 #3.
-Maturity or Claim amount by Life Insurance
+Maturity or Claim Amount Received on Life Insurance

-As per amendments introduced in the Finance Act, 2003, any proceeds received on account of maturity/surrender of an insurance policy were exempt from tax only if the premium paid did not exceed 20% of the sum assured.
-As an example, if the annual premium is R10,000, to qualify for the exemption, the minimum sum assured under the policy was required to be R50,000.
+Any proceeds received on account of maturity or amount received as bonus of an insurance policy is exempt from tax only if the premium paid does not exceed 20% of the sum assured.

-If the sum assured was less than the said value, the entire maturity proceeds would be taxable.
+If the sum assured is less than the said value, the entire maturity proceeds would be taxable.

 #4.
 Educational Scholarship

 Any amount received as a scholarship for education is not taxable.
-It does not matter if the scholarship is granted by government or private trust.
+It does not matter if the scholarship is granted by the government or from a private trust.

-If you invest in stocks or mutual funds then you can make your profits 100% non-taxable.
-Do not sell your equity before holding for one year, whether shares or mutual funds (equity).
+If you invest in stocks or mutual funds then you can make your profits 100% non-taxable up to Rs.
+1,00,000.

 Same is applicable to equity mutual funds.